roura356a/csk/intl.en-US/API Reference/Clusters/Create a cluster/Create a managed edge Kubernetes cluster.md

 Default valid: `ack.standard`.
 If you leave this parameter empty, a standard edge Kubernetes cluster is created.

-For more information, see [Introduction to professional edge Kubernetes clusters](/intl.en-US/User Guide for Edge Container Service/ACK@Edge Pro edition cluster/Introduction to professional edge Kubernetes clusters.md). |
+For more information, see [t2056664.md\#](/intl.en-US/User Guide for Edge Container Service/ACK@Edge Pro edition cluster/Introduction to professional edge Kubernetes clusters.md). |

 ## Response structure